Call Us: 07514 224337 or email email@example.com

 The Criminal Records Bureau (CRB) and the Independent Safeguarding Authority (ISA) have merged to become the Disclosure and Barring Service (DBS).
 CRB checks are now called DBS checks, which are needed for certain kinds of work with vulnerable individuals.

-Dr Moss has a clear, current and valid DBS check due to other employment.
+Dr Moss has a clear, current and valid DBS check.
 Please contact him for details should you require any verification or wish to discuss such issues.